gitmahdi01/ClientChatLog/README.md

 # ClientChatLog 🗂️💬

 **ClientChatLog** is a lightweight web app designed to help school account managers keep track of communications with parents regarding school fees.
-It logs each interaction, stores them locally in the browser, and provides tools to manage and export these records.
+It logs each interaction, stores them in supabase, and provides tools to manage and export these records.

 ---